MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/security-features.md

 - The ability to monitor and alert whether certificates are still valid.

 > [!NOTE]
-> This action will take about 10 minutes, depending on the size of the cluster.
+> This action takes about ten minutes, depending on the size of the cluster.

 For more information, see [Manage secrets rotation](../manage/manage-secrets-rotation.md).